Paprika lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Paprika?

-The lysine-arginine ratio of Paprika is 0.96.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Paprika is 0.96, calculated from 59.93mg lysine and 62.16mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick